Caldo de Pollo is a Mexican Chicken soup that's loaded with vegetables, and immune boosting bone-in chicken.

 - Now add remaining vegetables and oregano.
 Allow to return to a low boil for an additional 10 minutes until carrots and potato are slightly soft.
 If your potato slices are large, then more time maybe needed.

 - Turn off heat, and carefully remove onion and chicken pieces.
-Once chicken is cool enough to handle, remove skin and bone from chicken.
-Place remaining chicken in a bowl and shred with 2 forks, then place back into soup.
-If you have excess chicken just add what you want for the soup and save the remaining for another meal.
+Once chicken is cool enough to handle, remove skin and bones from chicken.
+Remove meat and add it back into soup.
+If you have extra chicken just add what you want for the soup and save the remaining for another meal.